samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2017/2016-11-06-Haskell-and-XML.md

 ```

-It's pretty rad, it looks quite unlike most langauges I've seen in my day.
+It's pretty rad, it looks quite unlike most languages I've seen in my day.
 Haskell has some really interesting properties, though.
 It's really easy to parse documents as a result, but it's difficult to transform them easily.
 Many libraries exist to extract data easily and reliably from xml documents, but few to transform or modify them in a programatic way.

 I did find one eventually: the [Haskell XML Toolbox](https://wiki.haskell.org/HXT).
 It lets you do some pretty interesting things.
 It uses something called arrows (a _very_ trippy functional programming concept), to allow the programmer to compose filters together to navigate the XML tree.